lambda-shuttle/mbed-os-example-ble-fota/Mock/README.md

 ## Pre-requisites

 To use the Python client, the host computer must have Bluetooth capabilites, either through an inbuilt chipset or via an external USB adapter.
-This application requires the [NRF52840_DK](https://os.mbed.com/platforms/Nordic-nRF52840-DK/) platform to run; currently, the build tool only supports this platform.
-You will also need the [GNU ARM Embedded](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) toolchain and `python3` in your path to build the example.
+You will need the [GNU ARM Embedded](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) toolchain and `python3` in your path to build the example.

 > **Important**: For macOS users, your terminal emulator would have to be granted access to Bluetooth through `System Preferences > Security & Privacy > Pirvacy > Bluetooth`.
 Click on the padlock to make changes and check the box next to your terminal app.
 If the app is missing from the menu, click on the `+` icon to add your terminal app to the list.